netxms/netxms-doc/admin/appendix.rst

     - 1
     - No
   * - EnableAlarmSummaryEmails
     - Enable/disable alarm summary emails.
+Summary emails will be sent via notification channel specified in DefaultNotificationChannel.SMTP.Html server configuration parameter.
     - 0
     - No
   * - EnableAuditLog